 After a successful installation, you will have a fully functioning WordPress website on your Raspberry Pi.

-If you’re new to the world of WordPress, check out some of my WordPress video tutorials on my YouTube channel to learn a little bit more about it.
+If you’re new to the world of WordPress, I highly recommend you check out my list of 15 important things to do after installing WordPress and also some of my WordPress video tutorials on my YouTube channel to learn a little bit more about it.

 Thank you for this helpful tutorial!
 I’m going to give this a go on my Pi 3!